BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

 **NOTE**
 1. Before installing the necessary binaries, please edit the 'USER' variable in apt-install.sh script located in `/home/<user>/bipo_demand_forecasting/scripts/apt-install.sh`` is set to the correct VM user.
 Otherwise, wrong ownership will be set to the folders when executing the command below.

 Open a terminal and navigate to your $HOME folder (i.e /home/<username>).
-Please run the following command
+Please run the following command with elevated privilege:
 ```
 $ sudo bash bipo_demand_forecasting/src/apt-install.sh
 ```